Dalhousie, New Brunswick: Economy

-Until 31 January 2008, the economy was dominated by the forestry industry, namely a large pulp and paper mill spanning the waterfront along the Restigouche River.
+Until January 31, 2008, the economy was dominated by the forestry industry, namely a large pulp and paper mill spanning the waterfront along the Restigouche River.
 This mill was built to produce newsprint by the New Brunswick International Paper Co. in 1928 (a subsidiary of International Paper).
 Dalhousie was prosperous for many decades due to the mill and the employment opportunities it created.

 The mill underwent ownership changes in 1980, when Oji Paper Co.
 Ltd. and Mitsui & Co. of Japan purchased 33 per cent of the mill.
 They grouped it under the name Canadian International Paper.
 In 1991, it was purchased by Canadian Pacific Limited, who grouped it under their Canadian Pacific Forest Products subsidiary.
 The mill changed hands again in 1994, when CPFP changed to become Avenor Inc. In 1998 Bowater purchased the Dalhousie newsprint mill, and it was renamed "Bowater Maritimes Inc.".

 The 2007 merger of Bowater and Abitibi Consolidated resulted in the decision by the newly merged company to announce the closure of the Dalhousie newsprint mill on 29 November 2007 due to apparent market conditions.
 The mill, which had produced 640 tonnes of newsprint per day for shipment by rail, truck and ship to domestic and international markets, was officially closed on 31 January 2008.
 Consequently, the economy of the town of Dalhousie is facing uncertainty during the post-industrial adjustment.
 Due to the closure of this mill, hundreds were left without work in the local economy and some were forced to move.
 The mill has since been completely demolished.

 Following the closure of the pulp and paper mill in 2008, Pioneer Chemicals closed a processing plant on the western edge of the town.
 As a result of the closures of these industries, the New Brunswick East Coast Railway and its subsequent owner CN Rail announced that it was declaring the railway spur into the town surplus.
 However, a deal was struck between CN and the Port of Dalhousie for this section of line to remain open under a leasing agreement in November 2011.

 The only industry that remained was the generating station, but it was decommissioned in 2012 and demolished in 2015 after one more failed attempt.

 While there are several smaller employers, the largest employer in the town currently is the Dalhousie Nursing Home.

 Transportation

-The town benefits from its geography by having a deep sea port, which is ice-free year round.
+The community benefits from its geography by having a deep sea port, which is ice-free year round.
 The administration of the port was privatised in 2006, as the result of the federal government's divestiture programme.